- How do I say CPHRTM?

 To whom does this requirement apply?

-I am currently a candidate for certification and feel I am not in a position where I can accumulate the professional experience required to become a CPHRTM.
+I am currently a candidate for certification and feel I am not in a position where I can accumulate the professional experience required to become a CPHR.
 How would I attain my designation if I do not get employment that would allow me to accumulate the three years professional HR experience required?

 Candidates are permitted 10 years to obtain the required amount of professional experience from the time of successfully completing the NKE.
 Should additional time be needed, please contact the CPHR registrar to request an extension.